DevRishiJain/Velvet.Capital/code/Solution-1/Readme Solution-1.md

-Detailed explanation to both the codes:
+Detailed explanation to the codes: